thruthesky/sonub-2021-02/README.md

 * Fix urls in wp_options to 'https://local.sonub.com'

-## Reference

-* The very first version on this module is on [`0.1` branch](https://github.com/thruthesky/v3/tree/0.1).
-It has user, forum, push notification functionality.
-  * This [`0.1` branch](https://github.com/thruthesky/v3/tree/0.1) works with [nalia_app flutter-v3 branch](https://github.com/thruthesky/nalia_app/tree/flutter-v3) which works with the v3 0.1 branch.
-These two would be a good example.

 ## Multi Themes

-* it can be set by wigo/config.php
+* Multi theme configuration can be set in config.php

-* if theme script does not exist, then default theme script file will be used.
+* if theme script does not exist in that theme, then the same name of script file in default theme folder will be used.

 ## SEO Friendly URL